-For almost 20 years NCGV has worked as the only statewide non-profit organization dedicated to reducing gun death and injury.
+For 25 years NCGV has worked as the only statewide non-profit organization dedicated to reducing gun death and injury.
 Every year in North Carolina over 1,000 individuals lose their lives to gun violence and an estimated 3,000 more are injured by a firearm.
 We lose a child a week to firearms, often in a child’s own home.
 Gun violence is a national epidemic regardless of age, race, or community.
 Gun violence is taking the lives of our children, our parents, and our neighbors.
 NCGV is a membership organization with members across the state.
 Our membership is a diverse group of parents, gun owners, youth, law enforcement officers and anyone who believes we can do something to end gun violence.

 Polls have consistently shown that the majority of North Carolinians, like other Americans, want to prevent gun violence through effective policies and laws.
 The North Carolinians Against Gun Violence Education Fund is dedicated to mobilizing this majority and making citizens safe from gun violence.
 We are building a statewide grassroots movement of individuals dedicated to reducing gun violence.

 In nearly every community across North Carolina gun violence has taken the life of a community member and in every community gun violence threatens the lives of thousands more.
 NCGV works directly with community leaders and public officials to create programs that save lives, such as our time tested Teens on Target course.
 NCGV serves as a resource to anyone concerned with the elevated level of violence in our state.
 NCGV members directly educate families on gun safety including safe gun storage and prevention of accidental shootings.
 Since 2007 we have distributed more than 5,000 gun safety locks to gun owners with children.